saisusmithainavolu/IOT_CourseClasswork/RPI_SETUP/IOT_Platform_Install.md

 > dietpi-services restart node-red

-General services info found in https://github.com/MichaIng/DietPi/issues/1114

-3. Go to Manage Pallet and install  node-red-contrib-postgresql
+3. Get back to Node-Red and Go to Manage Pallet
-4. Install should note that it is working
+4. In the Manage pallet go to Install and install node-red-contrib-postgresql
-5. pull a postgres node into a flow
+5. pull a postgresql node into a flow
+      - postgresql node is found under `storage` category
-6. click on the node and configure a database instance
+7. Double click on the node and configure a database instance
-7. Be sure to label it and set Recieve query output? and Return message on error on by enabling checkboxes and save
-8. Pull in a trigger and template node and debug node and wire
+8. Pull in a trigger and template node and debug node and wire them as below

-trigger->template->Postgres->debug